 *Please note that anyone who has an appointment will be screened in compliance with the CDC guidelines.
 Masks will need to be worn and social distancing will be complied with while in the building.
 Only one (1) person per household will be allowed into the building to conduct business.
 Marriage License applications are the only exception.
 No children will be allowed into the building at this time.

 Marriage Licenses will be processed by appointment.
 Please provide a letter from your officiant stating that they will perform your ceremony.
 We cannot extend the time of the license and we cannot refund your money.
+Due to COVID-19 the Justice Complex in Battle Creek is closed to the public.
+Therefore, the Magistrate is not performing any marriages at this time.

 Birth, Death & Marriage Certified copies of these records that occurred in Calhoun County, can be obtained by using the form on our website.
 You can either mail or fax the request into our office with appropriate documentation and payment.